Shoulder Arthritis Treatment in Boca Raton, FL

 The shoulder is one of the areas of the body most prone to natural wear and tear.
 Your humerus (upper arm), scapula (shoulder blade), and clavicle (collarbone) are all connected by a network of tendons and ligament, and since the shoulder’s range of motion is almost 360-degree rotation, everything must work together flawlessly in order to maintain proper function.

 Arthritis is defined as inflammation of one or more joints.
 Since the shoulder has several joints that work together, any inflammation can cause pain, stiffness and may limit range of motion.
 According to the CDC, around 53 million people in the United States suffer from arthritis, and many of those people suffer from shoulder inflammation.

 Dr. Marcie A. Merson specializes in treating shoulder arthritis.
-If you’re experiencing symptoms of shoulder arthritis, schedule your appointment at our office in Delray Beach today.
+If you’re experiencing symptoms of shoulder arthritis in the Delray Beach area, conveniently located near Boca Raton and Boynton Beach, schedule your appointment at our office today.
 Give our office a call at (561) 499-7020 or request an appointment through our secure online form.

 The most common complaint from patients with shoulder arthritis is pain.
 Pain tends to get worse throughout the day as the shoulder is involved in activity and could get worse over time.
 In some cases, pain is elevated during the nighttime when trying to sleep.